mvolkmann/context-easy/README.md

 ## Context Object Methods

-The context object currently implements nine methods.
+The context object currently implements ten methods.

 - `context.decrement(path)`\
   This decrements the number at the given path.